 His head whirled as he stepped into the thronged corridor, and he sank back into one of the chairs against the wall to get his breath.
 The lights, the chatter, the perfumes, the bewildering medley of color—he had for a moment the feeling of not being able to stand it.
 But only for a moment; these were his own people, he told himself.
 He went slowly about the corridors, through the writing-rooms, smoking-rooms, reception-rooms, as though he were exploring the chambers of an enchanted palace, built and peopled for him alone.

-In contrast, Mansfield manages to make a battle scene out of wind blowing plants by a quiet beach — Willa Cather has more to work with in this city environment.
+In contrast, Mansfield manages to make a big struggle scene out of wind blowing plants by a quiet beach — Willa Cather has more to work with in this city environment.

 At this point in “Paul’s Case” he crosses the boundary between ‘fantasist’ to ‘deluded’.
 He’s hallucinating now.
 His lies have become so habitual that he has fully convinced himself: